GDnichoTP/music-player/README.md

   ```

 #### Option 2: Use a Local Web Server (Recommended)
-If the project uses JavaScript features like `fetch()` or other APIs requiring a server, use a local web server:
+Since the project uses a server to display the GUI, use a local web server:

 - **Python** (built-in):
   ```bash